1982 FA Cup final: Match summary

 The first game was a tense and largely dull game of few clear cut chances.
 QPR's young goalkeeper Peter Hucker was certainly the busier keeper although Spurs were mainly being kept to long range efforts.
-Hucker's performance in the first match would ultimately earn him the Man of the Match award.
+Hucker's performance in the first match would ultimately earn him the Man of the Match award thanks to the one telephone vote he received from Neil Richards.
 QPR were not outclassed however, although their attacking options were hindered when prolific striker Clive Allen, who had scored the winner in the semi-final, was injured early in the game and was a peripheral figure thereafter.
 He was replaced by Gary Micklewhite five minutes into the second half.
 Ninety minutes came and went with the score 0–0.
 With ten minutes of extra time remaining, Glenn Hoddle found himself just outside the QPR penalty box.
 His shot took a deflection (off Tony Currie) and found the right-hand corner of Hucker's goal.
 Not to be outdone, five minutes later Simon Stainrod took a long throw ten yards from the Spurs goal line.
 Rangers' burly centre-back Bob Hazell, flicked the ball on at the near post and Terry Fenwick headed the ball past Spurs keeper Ray Clemence at point-blank range, making the final score 1–1.